bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-6">4.6 Probability Distributions</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Probability distributions describe how numbers are spread out (or distributed) over a given range.
+<p>Probability distributions describe how numbers are spread out (or
+distributed) over a given range.
 Unless you've studied statistics in one form or another, you may not be too familiar with the term.
 And if the mere mention of statistics causes you to break out in a cold sweat, don't worry -- we won't be delving into the underlying mathematics.
-We've actually been using a particular kind of probability distribution already but just haven't attached the name to it.
+We've actually been using a particular kind of probability distribution already but just haven't attached the name to it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-6a">4.6a Uniform Distribution</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Gen.random() function is an example of <i>uniform</i> distribution, where every number within the range has an equal chance of being chosen.
-In other words, there are no biases or tendencies hiding with the Gen.random() function (or indeed, the Math.random() on which it is based) that make it more likely that a certain subset of numbers within the range will be selected.
+<p>The Gen.random() function is an example of <i>uniform</i> distribution, where
+every number within the range has an equal chance of being chosen.
+In other words, there are no biases or tendencies hiding with the Gen.random() function (or indeed, the Math.random() on which it is based) that make it more likely that a certain subset of numbers within the range will be selected.</p>

-In Figure 4-10, we can see uniform distribution visualized as the variation of the x coordinate in the placement of 1000 vertical lines.
+<p>In Figure 4-10, we can see uniform distribution visualized as the
+variation of the x coordinate in the placement of 1000 vertical lines.
-The lines are all scattered with equal chance of appearing anywhere along the x axis.
+The lines are all scattered with equal chance of appearing anywhere along the x axis.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 30.
 Uniform distribution of vertical lines (109) ~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"